Novel one-shot inner bounds for unassisted fully quantum channels via rate splitting: Quantum Rate Splitting I

-\subsection{Rate Splitting in the Classical Regime}
+\subsubsection{Rate Splitting in the Classical Regime}

-In this section we briefly review the idea of rate splitting, as detailed in \cite{Rate_Splitting_Urbanke}.
-Consider the classical point to point channel $(\mathcal{A},P_{B|A},\mathcal{B})$ between Alice and Bob and let $P_A$ be the input distribution that maximises $I(A:B)$.
+In this section, we briefly review the idea of rate splitting, as detailed in \cite{Rate_Splitting_Urbanke}.
+Consider the classical point-to-point channel $(\mathcal{A},P_{B|A},\mathcal{B})$ between Alice and Bob and let $P_A$ be the input distribution that maximises $I(A:B)$.
 The idea is to split Alice into two independent senders, Alice\sub{0} and Alice\sub{1} and then have Bob decode their messages via a successive cancellation strategy.
-To do this, one shows the existence of a family of triples $(P_{U}^{\theta},P_V^{\theta},f)$ where $\theta$ is a parameter in $[0,1]$, $P_U^{\theta}$ and $P_V^{\theta}$ are independent distributions on $\mathcal{A}$ and $f$ is a deterministic function, such that $f(U^{\theta},V^{\theta})\sim P_{A}$.
+To do this, we create two new distributions

+with respect to some parameter $\theta\in [0,1]$, where the random variables $U$ and $V$ both range over the same classical alphabet $\mathcal{A}$.
+These distributions are meant to be the input distributions of Alice\sub{0} and Alice\sub{1} respectively.
+However, we must maintain the invariant that the distribution at the input to the channel must be $P_A$.
+To do this, we define a deterministic function $f$ which has the following properties:

+Moreover, when $\theta = 0$, $V$ is distributed exactly like $A$ and $U$ is a single point distribution, and when $\theta = 1$, $U$ is distributed exactly like $A$ and $V$ is a single point distribution.
 Furthermore, appealing to the properties of the mutual information one can show that